damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 }
 ```

-In case you have a single config the `isAuthenticated` on the `AuthenticatedResult` tells you if you are authenticated or not.
-The `ConfigAuthenticatedResult[]` contains the single config result with it's `configId` and again if this config is authenticated or not.
+In case you have a single config, the `isAuthenticated` on the `AuthenticatedResult` tells you if the user is authenticated or not.
+The `ConfigAuthenticatedResult[]` contains the single config result with its `configId` and again if this config is authenticated or not.

-In case you have multiple configs the `isAuthenticated` on the `AuthenticatedResult` tells you if all configs are authenticated (`true`) or not (`false`).
-The `ConfigAuthenticatedResult[]` contains the single config results with it's `configId` and again if this config is authenticated or not.
+In case you have multiple configs, the `isAuthenticated` on the `AuthenticatedResult` tells you if all configs are authenticated (`true`) or not (`false`).
+The `ConfigAuthenticatedResult[]` contains the single config results with their `configId` and again if this config is authenticated or not.

+### Example

 ```ts
 this.isAuthenticated$ = this.oidcSecurityService.isAuthenticated$;
 ```

-Single Config
+#### Single Config

 ```json
 {